Shadows of boson and Proca stars with thin accretion disks: Conclusion

 In addition, we have verified that if one models an accretion disk extending close enough to the center of the object such that it features an emission profile peaking at the origin, the background configuration starts to have a non-negligible impact on the produced image.
 In particular, for the most compact configurations, i.e., BS1, BS2 and PS1, one clearly observes a dimming of the luminosity close to the center of the image, that for the most compact model (BS1) has strong resemblances with a conventional black hole shadow created by its direct emission alone (i.e. without the light rings structure).
 This effect is progressively diminished by a decrease in the compactness of the configuration considered, eventually leading to images featuring a single bubble of luminosity at the center.
 This result is of major importance as it shows that horizonless compact objects without a photon sphere are able to produce shadow-like observable images without having to truncate the emission profile at some finite radius, and thus some of these boson stars could be potentially consistent with current and future observations.
+It is important to note, however, that in our analysis we have neglected the backreaction of the disk's material in the background space-time.
+Indeed, if matter is being continuously accreted by the bosonic star, one would expect that it will pile up at the center of the star, therefore overruling the backreaction hypothesis and potentially inducing instabilities on the solutions.
+An upgrade of our work should therefore incorporate this aspect into the very structure of the boson stars background solutions.